TeamJM/journeymap-docs/docs/en/Tools and Customisation/journeymap-tools.md

 Source code is available at <https://github.com/TeamJM/journeymap-tools> and you are encouraged to contribute!

 - **MapSaver**: Save all region tile images to a single file, with optional resizing.
-- **MapMerger**: Merge tiles from two directories (usually from different players). ''Not implemented yet, can you help'?'
+- **MapMerger**: Merge tiles from two directories (usually from different players).
+"Not implemented yet, can you help?"

 ## **How to use JourneyMap Tools**